epilot-dev/aws-lambda-utility-middlewares/packages/axios-large-response/README.md

 It supports per-request options, so you can enable/disable the interceptor for a specific request (the axios config namespace is `axios-large-response` - please check the [Usage](#usage) section for more details).
 For now, it is enabled by default, however we can do some combinations based on the use cases, for example, we can disable it globally and enable it per-request if needed.

+The interceptor is **disabled by default**, so you need to explicitly enable it.

 ## Installation

 ```bash